hellboxpy/hellbox/README.rst

 Hellbox aims to provide both an environment and framework for defining build pipelines.

 Hellbox tasks are composed of "chutes" — modules that perform a single operation over one or more files.
+Chutes are connected together using the ``>>`` operator, linking the output of one chute to the input of the next.

 .. code-block:: python